 1. Place your rubbish close to where the skip bin will be positioned

 It’s a good idea to place your rubbish close to where the skip will be positioned.
 This will help you in loading items into the skip bin with ease.
-Moreover, by piling up your rubbish, you can also estimate how much you have which enables you to decide whether you need a 6m³ or 8m³ skip bin.
+Moreover, by piling up your rubbish, you can also estimate how much you have, enabling you to decide whether you need a 6m³ or 8m³ skip bin.
 Also, make sure that the location you choose for your skip bin is easily accessible from the road.
-Customers often ask us to place skips on the road or footpath however I suggest that you place it on your property if possible.
-This way you will avoid others disposing their rubbish into your skip bin, and also the need for a council permit.
+Customers often ask us to place skips on the road or footpath however; I suggest that you place them on your property if possible.
+This way, you will avoid others disposing their rubbish into your skip bin, and also the need for a council permit.

 2. Placing items in the skip